ygbhf/nodequery-widget/README.md

 ## Config

-Edit conf.json and enter your NodeQuery API key.
-Optionally enter a default ``server_name`` for if no GET data is supplied to widget.php, and don't forget to change ``secret`` to something unique.
+Open conf.json and add your NodeQuery API key to `api_key`.

 ## Using